 He further adds, “We are currently working on teaching the computer where the robot should place the saw.
 Tree pruning is a science in itself, you could almost speak of philosophy.”

-However, the robot still has to be controlled manually for individual trees and interfaces, and each kind of tree requires different kinds of pruning techniques.
+However, the robot still has to be manually controlled for individual trees and interfaces, and each tree requires different pruning techniques.
 The user should be able to choose between different options soon.

 However, the long-term goal is to let the robot work completely autonomously on a meadow orchard and cut branches back up to a height of seven meters.